senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 - Surveyed imports.
 Confirmed there appears to be anti-debugging measures.

-- Located strings associated with success & failure dialogs.
-Begun stepping into the key-check path.
+- Tried to locate strings associated with success & failure dialogs.

+- Added breakpoints on functions that may be used for anti-debugging and begun to trace logic.